-Other items including at least two of the original six 7.92mm MG 15 machine guns removed during unauthorised dives by 'sport' divers.
-20 May 2009 Further Sidescan geophysical sonar survey of area including the Do 17 wreck by Wessex Archaeology on behalf of English Heritage, confirming the continued presence and good condition of the aircraft.
-2/3 Jun 2010 Diving Survey (two dives on consecutive days) of aircraft undertaken in conjunction with Wessex Archaeology Ltd.
+Other items including at least two of the original six 7.92mm MG 15 machine guns removed during unauthorised dives by 'sport' divers since 2008.

+20 May 2009 Further Sidescan geophysical sonar survey of area including the condition of the aircraft.

+Do 17 wreck by Wessex Archaeology on behalf of English Heritage, confirming the continued presence and good undertaken in conjunction with Wessex Archaeology Ltd. A few small corroded components were recovered from the vicinity of the aircraft.
+A further two dives made later.

+2/3 Jun 2010 Diving Survey (two dives on consecutive days) of aircraft